 The theme in Sunningdale, as with the nation as a whole, is continuity and change, steady management of resources, while watching out for every opportunity to enable positive change for our community.

-The Parish of Sunningdale has some 3,726 electors and an annual Precept of £91,500 for 2016/17.
+The Parish of Sunningdale has some 3,726 electors.
 There are a maximum of ten councillors.
-It employs the Clerk, who manages the day to day operations of the Parish Council, and the Grounds Manager, who is responsible for all the properties of Council.
+It employs the Clerk and an assistant, who manage the day to day operations of the Parish Council, and the Grounds Manager, who is responsible for all the properties of Council.
 See the Councillors and Staff page for information on all the individuals concerned.

 As the local government body responsible for the public amenities of Sunningdale, the Parish Council, comprising ten local residents who are elected every four years, deals with a wide range of issues affecting local people.
 It is the first port of call for local residents enquiring about public services.
 It participates with the Royal Borough of Windsor and Maidenhead on a variety of issues affecting local people, such as parking, street lighting, road cleanliness and the state of the pavements.